Western companies look hard at China as growth slows

 A recent equities market rout has dashed hopes China will, in the coming years, return to the robust growth it saw in the past.

-“We had five fabulous years in China, of course, where we grew strong double-digit, and it has been gradually slowing down.
-Currently, in China we had negative order intake,” said Frans van Houten, chief executive of Dutch electronics group Philips NV (PHG.AS), on a call with analysts on Monday.
+"We had five fabulous years in China, of course, where we grew strong double-digit, and it has been gradually slowing down.
+Currently, in China we had negative order intake," said Frans van Houten, chief executive of Dutch electronics group Philips NV, on a call with analysts on Monday.

 "Going forward, we need to be much more modest on expectations with regard to China growth; that's just being realistic," he said.